elves/sample-plugin/README.md

     go mod tidy
     ```

+## Building the plugin

-Now you have the source files ready, build and use the plugin with the following
+With the source files ready, build the plugin with the following steps:
-steps:

-1. Build the plugin:

-    ```sh
-    go build -buildmode=plugin
-    ```

-    This will create a new `${name}.so` in the current directory, `${name}`
-    being the same as the directory name.

-2. Build Elvish with plugin support, at exactly the same version used by the
+1. Build Elvish with plugin support, at exactly the same version used by the
     plugin:

     ```sh